qiuxihuang/relativeLRs/README.md

 ```
 ##### 2_compile_rslts.R
 ```
-R code used to compile all simulation results.
+R script used to compile all simulation results.
 Nominal level is set at 0.1.
 ```
 ##### 3_for_plots.R
 ```
-R code used to prepare simulation results for creating plots.
+R script used to prepare simulation results for creating plots.
 ```
 ##### 4_gen_plots.R
 ```
-R code used to present simulation results in plots.
+R script used to present simulation results in plots.
 ```
 #### Sample size calculation